 Orissa, India, this species is not commonly seen throughout much of the Indian Ocean.

-Olive Ridley Turtle in Maldives
+Olive Ridley Turtles in Maldives

 There are no records of Olive ridley turtles ever nesting in the Maldives, nor of any pregnant females.
 They appear to be most common offshore and most of the recorded turtles were either sub-adults or adult females.
 Though previous studies report no particular season for encountering Olive ridley turtles in the Maldives, more recent data suggest that this species is most often seen entangled in ghost nets between January and April.
 The turtles are likely on their way to or from their nesting beaches in India and encounter marine debris along the way.